Configure hybrid SharePoint taxonomy and hybrid content types

 We also recommend that you back up your term store before you proceed.

 Make the timer service account a term store admin

 For taxonomy replication to work properly, the account that runs the SharePoint Timer Service must be a term store admin in SharePoint Server.
 (To find this account, check the Log On As account for the SharePoint Timer Service on your server.)
 Use the following procedure to add this account as a term store administrator.

 To add a term store admin

-In Central Administration, under Application Management, click Manage service applications.
+In the Central Administration website, under Application Management, select Manage service applications.

-Add the timer service account to the Term Store Administrators box, and then click Save.
+Add the timer service account to the Term Store Administrators box, and then select Save.

 Configure hybrid SharePoint taxonomy using the Hybrid Picker

 The next step is to configure hybrid SharePoint taxonomy by running the Hybrid Picker in the SharePoint admin center.